 2. Parc Buttes-Chaumont

 Located in Paris's 19th arrondissement, the buttes Chaumont Park is a popular destination for Parisians, with lakes, benches and promenades.
-Originally what used to be a quarry and garbage disposal place it was transformed into such beautiful park.
+Originally what used to be a quarry and garbage disposal site, was transformed into such beautiful park.
 The observatory, built on top of a rock, is said to have been built after the Temple of Vesta in Tivoli, Italy.
 Here you can look down on the city of Paris, and catch an unparallel view.
 A good place to take photographs suggested by O'Bon Paris would be the lake front where you can see the Temple de la Sibylle on the background.

 Address: 1 Rue Botzaris, 75019 Paris